danhper/fundle/README.md

 ### Prevent user installations

-If you want to install fundle globally and prevent non-sudoers from installing local plugins:
+If you want to install fundle globally and prevent non-sudoers from installing local plugins, log in as a sudoer and:

 ```fish
 wget https://raw.githubusercontent.com/danhper/fundle/master/install-fundle-global.fish